38 Secrets Your Hair Stylist Won’t Tell You

 I know you’ve heard you shouldn’t wash your hair before getting an updo, because a little grit can help maintain the style

 But please don’t show up with hair that’s greasy, tangled, or smelly.
 Wash it the night before, and don’t put any styling products in it.
-That way, we can start fresh and create our own texture.
+That way, we hairdressers can start fresh and create our own texture.
+Plenty of other hair myths could also ruin your hair.

 Every year after school starts, at least one mom brings in her daughter with hair down to her waist and tells us to give her a pixie cut